Sunday, 24 April 2016

 By the time the warriors are about to attack they are on his home ground, and he finds a defensible place to camp, on a rocky outcrop.

-They come at dawn, throwing themselves onto them through faint half-light, firing arrows.
+They come at dawn, firing arrows, throwing themselves onto them through faint half-light.
+Because of the arrows it is not possible to stand until the last second.

 The sorceress lets out a piercing, shockingly intense war-scream that she holds as a single sustained cry, astonishingly, as she starts to fight.